WVBE-FM

 WVBE-FM (100.1 MHz "The Vibe") is a commercial radio station licensed to Lynchburg, Virginia, and serving Metro Lynchburg.
 It is owned and operated by Mel Wheeler, Inc., with studios and offices on Electric Road in Roanoke.
 WVBE-FM 100.1 and WVBB 97.7 in Elliston-Lafayette, Virginia, simulcast an urban adult contemporary radio format, with WVBB serving the Roanoke metropolitan area.
 Each weekday in AM drive time, The Vibe carries The Steve Harvey Morning Show.

 WVBE-FM has an effective radiated power (ERP) of 20,000 watts as a Class C3 station.
 The transmitter is on Country Living Lane in Madison Heights, near U.S. Route 29 (Monacan Parkway).
 WVBE-FM broadcasts using HD Radio technology.
-The HD-2 digital subchannel carries a mainstream rock format, known as "The Rock Channel."
+The HD-2 digital subchannel carries an active rock format, simulcasting sister station WZZU.